 - The child lived with you for at least six months

 - The court terminated the rights of one or both parents

 If you are seeking custody of your grandchildren, that is a different and much more challenging process.
 Call us.
 We would be happy to discuss your particular situation to see if termination of parental rights may provide an opportunity to change conservatorship.

 Regardless of what avenue you choose to pursue, it is crucial to hire an experienced family law attorney to ensure you receive the best possible results for your case.
 The lawyers at B&T have handled literally hundreds of similar cases.
 Let our experience go to work for you.

 Schedule a Consultation with a Knowledgeable Member of Our Family Law Team!

 Maintaining a connection with your grandchildren is important and, unfortunately, if their parents are restricting or preventing you from being in contact with them, you may have to take the matter to court.
-At Blanchard & Thomas, LLP, our experienced and knowledgeable family law attorneys can help you navigate the process of petitioning the court for visitation if necessary, and we can also help you pursue custody rights to your grandchildren if the right situation arises.
+At Blanchard & Thomas, PLLC, our experienced and knowledgeable family law attorneys can help you navigate the process of petitioning the court for visitation if necessary, and we can also help you pursue custody rights to your grandchildren if the right situation arises.
 More importantly, they will do so compassionately and with a keen awareness of the personal side of your request.
 We know how much you care about your grandchildren and will do what we can to protect their best interests.
 Backed by a proven history of zealous advocacy, you can rely on our law firm to provide the support you need during this difficult time for you and your family.

 Contact our law office today at (866) 251-0624 to set up an initial consultation with a trusted member of our family law team.